gmxavier/turu/README.md

 ## Instalation

-This is a nano project (at least for now), so the easier way to use it is running the code below:
+This is a nano project (at least for now), so the easier way to install it is running the code below:

     from requests import get
     url = 'https://raw.githubusercontent.com/gmxavier/turu/main/turu.py'